Chrome privacy settings on Android: Tight level

 2. Select Settings;

-To delete all passwords:
+To delete all saved passwords:

 1. Tap the three dots in the upper right corner of the screen;